Enter your search word or phrase below:

 General Policy Statement and Notice of Non-Discrimination and Non-Harassment

 Chicago Theological Seminary is committed to fostering the full humanity of all its members.
 All forms of discrimination and harassment impugn the full humanity of any human being and for this reason are not tolerated in this Seminary.
 Chicago Theological Seminary does not discriminate, or tolerate discrimination or harassment, against any member of its community on the basis of race, color, national origin, ancestry, sex/gender, age, religion, disability, pregnancy, veteran status, marital status, sexual orientation, or any other status protected by applicable federal, state, or local law in matters of employment or admissions or in any aspect of the educational programs or activities it offers.
+Click here to be taken to the full policy and see members of the Anti-Discrimination/Anti-Harassment Task Force.

 In furtherance of Chicago Theological Seminary’s commitment to the principles of equality and equal opportunity for students, staff, and faculty, we have established a policy and associated procedures in order to provide a means to address complaints of discrimination or harassment based on the protected categories (described therein).
 The policy has been written with the express goal of protecting the rights and concerns of both complainant and respondent.
 The Seminary will make every effort to assure and protect these rights, and shall undertake no action that threatens or compromises them.
 The complete policy, detailing prohibited acts (discrimination, harassment, and sexual harassment), defining “consensual relationships,” and setting forth procedures for addressing discrimination and harassment (including reporting, inquiry, potential resolutions and appeals) is published in the Student Handbook and updated annually.